-- 3. In the Source field, enter the location and name of the graphic you want to insert.
-You can use a URL address or a file directory address (for example, c:\graphics\agency\seal.jpg). - If you are an experienced HTML coder, you can enter HTML code in the Source code window.
+- 3. In the URL field, enter the location and name of the graphic you want to insert.
+You can use a URL address or a file directory address (for example, c:\graphics\agency seal.jpg). - 4.
+Complete the remaining fields (see Table 20: Ad Hoc Reports Form Layout Tool: Image Properties on page 873). - 5.
+If you are an experienced HTML or XML coder, you can use the Advanced and Events tabs to further define the graphic.
+Use the Advanced tab to define CSS class and style.
+Use the Events tab to define events for the image, such as onclick. - 6.
+Click OK.